-It’s never the economy.
-If you are laying off people because the economy is changing due to systemic shifts in things like the cost of capital, guess what?
-You as a manager or an executive dropped the ball.
+The Economy – If you are unexpectedly laying off people because the economy is changing due to systemic shifts in things like the cost of capital, guess what?
+You as a manager or an executive dropped the ball– your mistake led to the business crisis.
 In the modern world economy information and lead time is all around you and easily accessible.
 Do not ignore it.

 But you are where you are and it happens to all of us at least once.
 So bite the bullet and start fixing the problems you denied were on the horizon.

 It begins with transparency and support from the top.
 There are tomes written about crisis management fixes.
 Best Sellers even.
 These best sellers are filled with examples of crisis management strategies, crisis management strategies for employees, and crisis management strategies in public relations forums.
 They may even offer a crisis management strategies ppt to follow – as if any single set of steps covers all crises.

 They are usually written by CEOs of massive multi-nationals that participated (by action or inaction) in a business crisis.
 Then ran to banks with a restructuring plan to bail their company out.
 Afterwards, they generally declare themselves heroes.

 In reality, a recent company crisis offers banks or funding sources a simple choice, loan us more and take on more risk, or let us fail and take the losses on your loans.
 Sure that’s a bit of an over simplification, but not really.